puffyCid/artemis-api/artemis-docs/docs/API/Helper/nom.md

 :::warning

 Using nom might add additional overhead to your script.
-Everytime you use nom, artemis needs to send JS data to Rust code.
+Every time you use nom, artemis needs to send JS data to Rust code.
 If your JS script is slow, try parsing the raw bytes using only JS (ex: .slice() or buffer.slice())